DHARPA-Project/kiara.documentation/docs/usage/writing_modules_guide.md

 {{ cli("kiara", "module", "explain-instance", "kiara_documentation.writing_modules.filter_table_by_date", max_height=240) }}

 As you can see, *kiara* picked up your implementation, and converted it to an auto-generated documentation of the module.
 We can also 'run' the module without any input.
-In this case, *kiara* will us a brief usage hint, that tells the user which inputs are needed:
+In that case, *kiara* will give us a brief usage hint that tells the user which inputs are needed:

 {{ cli("kiara", "run", "kiara_documentation.writing_modules.filter_table_by_date", max_height=240) }}

 ### method: ```process```

-Now, onto implementing the actual meat of our module, the ``process`` function.
+Now, onto implementing the actual meat of our *kiara* module, the ``process`` function.
 This function in its most basic form takes two arguments: ``inputs``, and ``outputs``.
 Both are objects of the [``ValueSet``](https://dharpa.org/kiara/api_reference/kiara.data.values/#kiara.data.values.ValueSet) class, which is basically a dict with the field_names as keys, and the actual values as, well ...values.

-There is one thing in all of this that is a bit unintuitive (well, I'm sure there are more, but this is the most crucial): *kiara* tries to avoid handling the actual data (bytes/data objects) as much as possible, and only accesses them at the last possible moment.
+There is one thing in all of this that is a bit unintuitive compared to 'normal' programming (well, I'm sure there is more, but this is the most crucial): *kiara* tries to avoid handling the actual data (bytes/data objects) as much as possible, and only accesses them at the last possible moment.
 This is a strategy to keep memory utilization and data transfer as close to a minimum as possible.
-It doesn't make much sense to introducte this sort of abstraction for workflows and processes with small datasets, but we can't rely on only having small datasets, so our design has to cater for the 'worst' case, rather than the best.
+It would not make much sense to introduce something like this for workflows and processes that only deal with small(-ish) datasets, but we can't rely on always having small datasets and we'd like to be prepared for more demanding computations.
+So our design has to cater for the 'worst' case, rather than the best.
 What this means, is that as a module developer you have to go through one extra step to get to the actual value, if you need it.
-Typically, this looks like this:
+Typically, this step will look like this:

 ```python
 def process(inputs, outputs):